PecanProject/betydb-data-access/r_dplyr_package.md

 ### R dplyr interface

+Using dplyr requires having access to a PostgreSQL server running BETYdb or [installing your own](Local-install.md).

-Documentation for the `dplyr` interface to databases is provided in the [dplyr vignette](https://cran.r-project.org/web/packages/dplyr/vignettes/databases.html)
+Comprehensive documentation for the `dplyr` interface to databases is provided in the [dplyr vignette](https://cran.r-project.org/web/packages/dplyr/vignettes/databases.html)

 ```{r}
 install.packages('dplyr')